Health Secretary ‘clueless’ on whether 2030 no smoking target is being scrapped

 A DHSC spokesman said the position on publishing the tobacco plan this year had not changed, but could not say whether it would be published in the coming months.

+“It is inaccurate to suggest that the tobacco control plan has been scrapped and the Government remains committed to its smoke-free ambition by 2030,” he added.

-“We are currently considering the wide range of recommendations set out in the Khan review and how best to take these forward.
-We will set out our next steps for the plan in due course,” he added.
+“We will set out our next steps for the plan in due course.”

 Register for free to continue reading